Thosam1/uni_housing_backend/README.md

+# UniHousing backend

-# REST API with Node.js, TypeScript, Typegoose & Zod
+REST API with Node.js, TypeScript, Typegoose & Zod

+Coded this backend for a personal project for university housing.
+This backend works in paar with a react native front-end.

 ## Features
 1. Register a user